perfectblue/ctf-writeups/midnightsun-ctf-2019-quals/bigspin/README.md

 ---

-This app got hacked due to admin and uberadmin directories being open.
-Was just about to wget -r it, but then they fixed it :( Can you help me get the files again?

-And we are provided with a link to a site.
+We are provided with a link to a site.
 Opening it, it shows a simple HTML page with the following text.

 ```
 What's it gonna be?
 Are you an uberadmin, an admin, a user, or (most likely) just a pleb?